thindil/vim-ada/README.md

 Webpage: https://github.com/junegunn/vim-plug

 A minimalist Vim plugin manager.
 This wasn't modified.
 This plugin is required to load other plugins included in bundle.
+Required configuration of this plugin is in `.vimrc` file.

 ### Rainbow Parentheses Improved